-What it is NOT: aggregated information; de-identified information; separated information unrelated to health care that might be held by a provider.

-BUT: the "mixed record" rule applies: if other personal information is combined with any PHI, then it becomes PHI. (e.g., your name and address, when combined with your health number)
+- What it is NOT: aggregated information; de-identified information; separated information unrelated to health care that might be held by a provider. - BUT: the "mixed record" rule applies: if other personal information is combined with any PHI, then it becomes part of the PHI. (e.g., your name and address, when combined with your health number)